 But how do South African Facebook users interact on the social network?
 What is the extent of usage and what brands resonate with the South African population?

-“Browsing Facebook via mobile with the television on in the background is something new, but it has already proved valuable for marketers.
+“Browsing Facebook via mobile wireless Internet with the television on in the background … has already proved valuable for marketers.
 The synergies between the two media mean that cross-platform advertising campaigns are turning out to be much more effective than the sum of their parts.”

-Issues around privacy are key, and recently Facebook changed and simplified many of their settings.
+Issues around privacy are key, with Facebook having changed and simplified many of their settings.
 The timeline has also been the focus of attention, as many users complain about missing important events because their timelines are simply too busy.

-But Facebook is not showing signs of slowing down.
-With their share price sitting at around $63 and a market cap of $160 billion, they remain the big gorilla in the room.
+But Facebook is not showing signs of slowing down as they remain the big gorilla in the room.